 Their paid plans start at $7.99 per month, and you can cancel anytime.

-If you don’t see yourself learning the ins and outs of the platform or are apprehensive about the amount of features offered, we recommend signing up for a simpler, more cost-effective stock research platform instead.
+If you don’t see yourself learning the ins and outs of the platform or are apprehensive about the number of features offered, we recommend signing up for a simpler, more cost-effective stock research platform instead.

 How We Review Stock Screeners